ESGF/esgf-globus-download/docs/globus_search_and_download.md

 esgf-globus-download --help
 ```

-At the time this Notebook (2019/05/14) is written this leads to the following, but we encourage you to run it to make sure it is still true
+At the time this document was written (May 14, 2019), running the python script with the --help option produces the following output, however we encourage you to run the script yourself to make sure the output is still the same.

 ```bash
 usage: esgf-globus-download [-h] -e USER_ENDPOINT -u USERNAME [-p PATH] [-l]